Campaign of the Month: October 2017

 Refuse to honor a Debt lets you try to slip out of your obligations.
 It won’t mean you no longer owe the other character—the best you can hope for is delaying the payback for another time—but it might keep you out of the fire until you can sort the situation out.
 Live to fight another day and all that.

-When you refuse to honor a debt, make a Social roll.
+When you refuse to honor a debt, the GM may call on you to make a dice roll.

-Setback: You slip the noose, but not for free.
-Choose one of the below options:
+2: “No, or…” You slip the noose, but not for free.
+The GM will pick from one of the below options:

 • Interest: You owe your creditor an additional Debt.
 Basically, you’re getting out of what you owe now by owing more in the future.
 Interest, we call that.